-15) Next you must run a second Ansible playbook from the root directory to complete the setup - Return to step III.
-Ansible Playbook Configuration in Phase 3 setup
+15) Next you must run a second Ansible playbook from the root directory to complete the setup - instructions in process

 [WARNING] provided hosts list is empty, only localhost is available.
 Note that the implicit localhost does not match 'all'.